PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 **********************

 Virtually every Python script starts with some `import` statements that load functionality provided elsewhere.
-We start this tutorial by importing NumPy_, Python's foundation for scientific computing.
-Furthermore, we also import some little helpers we are going to use in the tutorial, and whose purpose we are going to see shortly.
+We start this tutorial by importing some little helpers (including all of PyMVPA) we are going to use in the tutorial, and whose purpose we are going to see shortly.

->>> import numpy as np
 >>> from tutorial_lib import *

 Getting the data